Yep. Even you can grow your own microgreens.

 Flats are perfect for seed starting.
-They drain well, are easy to clean and can be built to the size.
+They drain well, are easy to clean, and can be built to the size.
 This is helpful, especially when working with unique spaces or you’re looking for a multi-use container, such as a seedling tray to accommodate a heat mat.

-Seeding & Havesting
+Seeding & Harvesting

-Prepare your soil as you would if planting outdoors.
+- Prepare your soil as you would if planting outdoors.
 Use a peat-free seed starting mix or an organic planting compost.
 Smooth the soil surface so it’s even, with no depressions for water to collect and pool.
 Try using a piece of cardboard or wood to help level it or use your hands.

-Water gently, I’ve found a salt and pepper shaker to do the trick, and keep covered until the minute you see seedlings appear.
-As soon as you see a bit of green pop the lid off or prop it up if attached.
+- Make your own greenhouse.
+If using a recycled container, use the lid as a greenhouse cover.
+If using a homemade container, make a cover with a plastic bag or something similar.
+Keep covered until the minute you see seedlings appear.
+As soon as you see a bit of green, pop the lid off or prop it up if attached.
 Continue to water so the soil is moist be not waterlogged.

-To harvest simply cut the seedlings as close to the soil surface as possible, enjoy and replant.
+- To harvest simply cut the seedlings as close to the soil surface as possible, enjoy and replant.